material-components/material-components-web/docs/authoring-components.md

 This is needed so that lerna will be able to automatically publish new scoped packages.

+We also require a list of keywords for each package.
+This list should always include `material components` and `material design`, followed by the component name:

 ```
 "keywords": {
   "material components",